-Get if do fair bnb.
-Make homes affordable to working cleas oh wait we're now called essential Rental costs are increasing more them the cost of di living/raises\cant afford to live here.
-I think the county works very hard to try and provide good housing and safe housing for everyone.
-This is very challenging, it is my belief that we need to build some hospitals for the mertally ill.
+Get rid of air binb.
+Make homes affordable to working class of wait we're now called essential

+Rental costs are increasing more then the cost of living/raises, can't afford to live here towing care or criterinserves.

+I think the county works very hard to try and provide good housing and asfe housing for everyone.
+This is very challenging.
+It is my belief that we need to build some hospitals for the mertally ill.
 Some of the big money out there, that has made a commitment to homelessness, might be willing to provide money to build hospitals for the mertally ill.

 There are lots of empty beds in homeless shelters.
-These mentally-ill people are choosing to sleep outside and in terts.
-They need help taking care of themselves
+These mentally-ill people are choosing to sleep outside and in tents.
+They need help

-Make sure there are parks near housing developments.
-Too much housing and not enough access for places for kids to play and people to walk their does
+Wake sure there are parks near housing developments.
+Too much housing and not enough access for places for kids to play and people to walk their dogs!

-You pay so much for just a roof really no one well almost no one who rents their houses updates anything.
-It's really unfair to think anyone who can't afford it here should move.
+You pay so much for just a roof really no one well almost no one who rents their houses updates anything, it's really unfair to think anyone who can't afford it here should move.
 Some like me are older.
-I get no help and make below 30,000 a year no food, no help with medical for which i pay over 5,000.00 a year if not more applied for housing didn't get it.
+I get no help and make below 30,000 a year no food, no help with medical for which I pay over 5,000.00 a year if not more applied for housing didn't get it.
 So my rent takes over 70% of my income and no one helps.
-Gray I see your people with housing vouchers working under the table or it's in the woman's name and her baby's daddy lives right there with them no no checks these people are young fm 57 and sonn to be homelers morthing is very wrong.
-If we develop to much housing to fast befor we better assess the roads and infrastructure we will be screwed if we add more and more the sonne housing to fast befor we better assess the roads and infrastructure we will be screwed if we add more and more and more the sonne housing to fast befor we better assess the roads and infrastructure we will be screwed if we add more and more the sonne housing to fast befor we better assess the roads and infrastructure we will be screwed if we add more and more the sonne housing to fast befor we better assess the roads and infrastructure we will be screwed if we add more and more to some the sonne housing to fast befor we better assess the roads and infrastructure we will be screwed if we add more and more the sonne housing to fast befor we better assess the roads and infrastructure we will be screwed if we add more and more the sonne housing to fast before we better assess the roads and infrastructure we will be screwed if we add more and more the sonne sonne helps. houses but don't fix the roads and have enough fire and police we will lose not only the safety in an evacuation but also the safety to get and help people in the event of an emergency
+Crazy I see your people with housing vouchers working under the table or it's in the woman's name and her baby's daddy lives right there with them no one checks these people are young I'm 67 and soon to be homeless something Is very wrong

+If we develop to much housing to fast befor we better assess the roads and infrastructure we will be screwed if we add more and more houses but don't fix the roads and have enough fire and police we will lose not only the safety in an evacuation but also the safety to get and help people in the event of an emergency

 The vacation rentals in west sonoma county are wrong.
-There are too many.
-I lost my home of 15 years to an investment buyer that turned it into a vacation rental.
-After paying almost 200,000 over a 15 year period in rent....I had no rights when they sold my home.
+There are too many, I lost my home of 15 years to an investment buyer that turned it into a vacation rental.
+After paying almost 200,000 over a 15 year period in rent.....I had no rights when they sold my home.
 There is zero diversity in Sonoma due to no affordable housing

-We should want to keep people here to have workers but people are moving because of housing being so high and no homes we need this for our community to have more workers for the places who do not employees and family sthat need homes
+We should want to keep people here to have workers but people are moving because of housing being so high and no homes we need this for our community to have more workers for the places who do not employees and family's that need home

 Rents need to be reduced.
 Do not allow the landlord to charge first last and a deposit.
 The criteria to move into a place needs to be lowered Get Permit Sonoma to be cooperative instead of combative, reduce permit cost and time, get competent people working there.
-I just spent 2/3 of our income goes to rent More affordable housing.
+I just spent \$550 to get a permit to re-roof a house, ridiculous!
+2/3 of our income goes to rent More affordable housing.
 It's useless if we can't afford it.